InternationalDanceSupplies/KhaosAPI/README.md

 }
 ```

-You would then call you Class like this:
+You would then call your Class like this:
 ```php
 $soapClient = new SoapClient('https://KhaosServer/KhaosIDS.exe/wsdl/IKosWeb');